timelinez/timelinez.github.io/README.md

 # Small snafus

-1. PDFs in the repo being subject to shenanigans - ref https://shattered.io - you can't even put their SHA1s in the Git repo and keep the binary without someone claiming the possibility of fakery.
+1. PDFs in the repo being subject to shenanigans.
+Refer to [shattered.io](https://shattered.io).
+You can't even put their SHA1s in the Git repo and keep the binary without someone claiming the possibility of fakery.
 2. The Web's "Same Origin Policy" [[↗]](https://en.wikipedia.org/wiki/Same-origin_policy) means that you have to fork this repo, including the JavaScript code rather than to referto the HTTP hosted JavaScript/CSS.
 You then have to keep abreast by pulling changes from "upstream" as you also maintain divergence.